Technology appraisal and Highly specialised technologies appeals

-Consultees have 15 working days from the day the FAD is issued to consultees and commentators in which to make an appeal.
-Appeals must be submitted in writing and must fall within one or more of the three grounds of appeal.
-Appeals lodged are initially considered by the chair of the Appeal Committee.
+Consultees have 15 working days from the day the final draft guidance is issued to consultees and commentators in which to make an appeal.
+Appeals must be submitted in writing and must fall within one or more of the two grounds of appeal.
+Lodged appeals are initially considered by the Vice Chair of NICE.

 The grounds of appeal are:

 Ground one: In making the assessment that preceded the recommendation, NICE has:

 Ground two: The recommendation is unreasonable in the light of the evidence submitted to NICE.

 The Appeal panel is drawn from a group of individuals approved by the Secretary of State for Health.
 Each Appeal panel consists of five members.
 The Appeal panel is chaired by an external member who is engaged in the provision of healthcare in the NHS or someone who has experience in representing patients or carers or who is a patient or carer (patient representative).
 In addition to the Appeal Panel Chair, one non-executive director of NICE, one NHS representative, one representative of the life sciences industry, and one patient representative will join the Appeal Panel.